OpenDDS/OpenDDS/performance-tests/bench/README.md

 - `--name STRING`: Human friendly name for the node.
 Will be used by the test controller for referring to the node, but otherwise has no effect on behavior.
-Multiple node could even have the same name.
+Multiple nodes could even have the same name.

+## Worker

+### Command Line Argument

+- Takes one required argument that's the path to a worker configuration file.

+- `--log FILE`: Path to write the worker debug messages and a copy of the report to.
+Will log to `stdout` if not passed.

+- `--report FILE`: Path to write the worker JSON report.
+If not passed then no JSON version of the report will be produced.